A data model for biomolecular sequences, features, alignments, references

 Examples of feature data represented in BioXSD 1.1 format.

-Examples of diverse types of bioinformatics data represented in BioXSD 1.0 format are available here.
+Examples of diverse types of bioinformatics data represented in BioXSD 1.0 format are available in an example file.
 This example file contains examples of sequence records, annotated sequences, and multiple-sequence alignments.

 Example workflows (analysis pipelines) combine multiple bioinformatics Web services using BioXSD.